brucemack/WARS-Birdhouse/README.md

 The 33cm ham band (902-928 MHz) is used given that this is an experimental technology.
 All nodes must be installed/operated by FCC licensed amateur/ham radio operators.

 A proof-of-concept network of 5 stations has been constructed in Wellesley, MA.
 Messages have been successfully routed back and forth across the entire mesh, including hops between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important, as always.
-The houses have been subjected to bad New England weather conditions, including extended periods of cloudy weather and sub-zero temperatures.
+The houses have been subjected to bad New England weather conditions including snow, ice, extended periods of cloudy weather and sub-zero temperatures.
 It is an open question as to how the system will perform when our trees have leaves on them again!

 ![Snow](images/snow.jpg)